Wal-Mart – Target of Health Insurance Legislation

 Often management reduces employee benefits-namely health insurance-as a way to keep costs down, and until recently this practice was met with little resistance.
 But this month legislative action in both Maryland and Pennsylvania took exception to this practice.
 And lawmakers in 28 other states, including Florida, Connecticut, Kansas, Colorado and Tennessee, are preparing to introduce similar legislation.
 The face of cost savings at the biggest employers-and specifically Wal-Mart-may never be the same.

 On Jan.
 12 the Maryland Senate voted to override a governor veto of a bill requiring companies with more than 10,000 employees to pay for some health-care benefits.
 Dubbed the “Wal-Mart Bill,” the legislation is aimed squarely at the retail giant.
-It is already having a negative effect, as Wal-Mart’s shares had their biggest decline in a month, closing lower 83 cents, soon after the vote.
+It is already having a negative effect, as Wal-Mart’s shares had their biggest decline in a month, closing lower by 83 cents, soon after the vote.